|

 Origin and development

-Against this background, non-verbal and para-verbal communication signals, as an expression of processes striving towards consciousness, also become more important in what is otherwise predominantly verbal communication.
+Against this background, non-verbal and para-verbal communication signals, for example, as an expression of processes striving towards consciousness, become more important in otherwise predominantly verbal communication.

 1. Process Orientation